-How you deal with a tailgater depends on whether they are of the ‘passive’ or ‘aggressive’ variety.
+But how you deal with a tailgater depends on whether they’re of the ‘passive’ or ‘aggressive’ variety.

 A passive tailgater is a different beast entirely.
 Normally they have no real intention of passing you and instead are quite happy for you to take the lead, but simply drive too close.

 This is most likely an unconscious choice.
 It could be that they’re not really concentrating, and not thinking about leaving a safe braking distance.